 6. Richard Sancho

 Richard Sancho’s website is the perfect example of how to create first for mobile and then adapt it to desktop devices.
 When you pull up this best mobile website example, you’ll see that the smartphone version adapts to the screen size easily.
+That’s important because it ensures people have excellent viewing experiences regardless of their screen sizes.

 The background color is subtle but morphs and changes behind the slightly transparent headline.
 When you scroll down, you get the same options on mobile as you do on the desktop.
 Everything is easy to access with your thumbs or forefinger.